embr-dev/Blaze/README.md

+> Blaze Beta
+> A new version of blaze will be coming out soon as a desktop app.
+If you would like to test it please open an issue saying something like "I would like to test blaze".

 # Blaze

 Blaze is a tool that allows you to easily download files from websites by proxying them.
 With Blaze, you can download files such as images, videos, and documents from a website directly to your device.